John Colville, 1st Baron Clydesmuir: Diplomatic career and peerage

 Colville left Parliament in 1943 to become Governor of Bombay, a post he held until January 1948.
 He acted as Viceroy and Governor-General of India, in 1945, 1946 and 1947.
 On his return from India he was raised to the peerage as Baron Clydesmuir, of Braidwood in the County of Lanarkshire.
 From 1950 to 1954 Lord Clydesmuir served as a Governor of the BBC.

 Colville was appointed a Privy Counsellor in 1936 and was a Brigadier in the Royal Company of Archers.
 He was Lord Lieutenant of Lanarkshire from 1952 until his death.

 Marriage and children

 He married Agnes Anne Bilsland, daughter of Sir William Bilsland, in 1915.
-They had a son and two daughters.
+They had a son.

+Later he married Helen Markillie born in California.
+They had two daughters Mary Helen and Ann.

 His son, Ronald Colville, 2nd Baron Clydesmuir, served as Governor of the Bank of Scotland.